Charles Schwab Review 2026: Is It Still the Best Broker for Most Investors?

 Overall Rating: 4.6 / 5

-After stress-testing the platform across different use cases — retirement investing, options trading, research workflows, banking integration — Charles Schwab remains one of the two or three best retail brokers available in 2026.
-Full stop.
-The thinkorswim platform alone would justify using Schwab for active traders.
-Add in $0 commissions, excellent research, seamless banking integration, and comprehensive account types, and it's a natural fit for the vast majority of investors.
+After using this across different scenarios — retirement accounts, options strategies, research workflows, banking features — Charles Schwab ranks as one of the two or three best retail brokers available in 2026.
+The thinkorswim platform alone justifies it for active traders.
+Add $0 commissions, solid research, banking integration, and every retirement account type you'd need, and it becomes the natural choice for most investors.

-The weak spots are real: crypto is limited, the Intelligent Portfolios cash drag is genuinely annoying, and margin rates aren't competitive for heavy users.
-But none of those are dealbreakers unless you specifically fall into one of those categories.
+The weak spots are real: crypto is limited, the Intelligent Portfolios cash drag is annoying, and margin rates aren't great if you use leverage heavily.
+But none of those kill the deal unless you specifically need one of those features.

-Here's my honest hot take: most people way overthink the broker selection decision.
-If you're comparing Schwab vs Fidelity for a Roth IRA where you'll be buying S&P 500 index funds for the next 30 years, the difference is rounding error — we're talking basis points on expenses and virtually identical execution.
-But if you want one platform that can grow with your sophistication as an investor — from beginner buying ETFs to active trader running iron condors — Schwab handles that full arc better than almost anyone else in the market.
+Here's my honest take: most people overthink the broker decision way too much.
+If you're comparing Schwab vs Fidelity for a Roth IRA where you're buying S&P 500 index funds for 30 years, the difference is basically invisible — we're talking basis points on expenses and almost identical execution.
+But if you want one platform that grows with you — from beginner buying ETFs to active trader running iron condors — Schwab handles that spectrum better than almost anyone.

 You Might Also Like